Course Catalogue

 CFRE

-Full participation in Digital Gifts in Wills is applicable for up to TBA continuing education points in Category 1.
+Full participation in Digital Fundraising Essentials is applicable for up to 5 continuing education points in Category 1.
 B – Education of the CFRE International application for initial certification and/or recertification.

 FIA Code